lukesleeman/revsport-crew-entry-bookmarklet/README.md

 - When you manually select a different match, it's saved for next time
 - Saved mappings take priority over algorithmic suggestions
 - View your saved mappings count at the bottom of the interface

+## Why build this?

+Revsport is used by dragon boating clubs throughout Australia to manage their crew registrations for regattas.
+Many clubs use 3rd party systems to help design their crew configs - either custom software or various excel spreadsheets.
+These systems help with tasks such as ensuring boats are balanced, and that members are spread across different crews, following an overall regatta strategy.
+Copying the crew configs from these systems into revsport can be time consuming and error prone.
+Any mistakes in crew entry may result in an athlete not being able to race - so the stakes are high!

+This bookmarklet allows you to copy a list of names from whatever system your using to configure crews, and paste it directly into revsport.
+This is both much faster, and reduces the opportunity for mistakes.

 ## Development